4 employee appreciation ideas to surprise and delight your workforce

-If your team is bored of virtual happy hours or you find that the conversation lulls soon after you all log on, try centring your call around a task or challenge such as a trivia night to give the call a little more direction.
+If your team is bored of virtual happy hours or you find that the conversation lulls soon after you all log on, try centering your call around a task or challenge such as a trivia night to give the call a little more direction.
 Whether it’s about sports, pop culture or even company history, this can give your team something to talk about all week long.

 Sending the winner a small token as a reward or even a gift card for lunch can be a great way to remind your employees that you always appreciate what they do.

 Can you name something that’s easily overlooked in a remote environment?
 The answer: the importance of employees having the opportunity for small talk.
 Whether it was around the water cooler, waiting for a meeting or in passing on the way to the office kitchen, those brief conversations laid the foundation for a positive team dynamic and healthy workplace culture.
-For new employees who joined after your team transitioned to a remote environment, it can feel awkward to suddenly be thrust into a new team.
+For new employees who joined after your team transitioned to a remote environment, it can feel awkward to suddenly be thrusted into a new team.

 Schedule weekly or biweekly team-wide calls for departments to get to know one another a little better.
 You can use icebreaker questions and games, or even just have everyone share a fun fact or update.
 During these conversations, take advantage of everyone being together and shout out your employees for their accomplishments.

 At this point in the pandemic, it may feel like video chatting is played out.
 The good news is there are plenty of ways to bring some fun back into the workday.